neelsmith/bio114/docs/index.md

 This web site serves material used in hands-on activities to explore change through time -- evolution -- of cultural material.

-## Getting ready to go

-- [Technical prerequisites](./techprereqs/): do this *before* coming to class
-- [Testing your installation](./tuneup/): we'll devote a class to making sure everything works
+- [Getting ready to go](./prereqs/): technical prerequisites that we'll verify in class together

-## Looking at the Gettysburg Address
+- Looking at style in the Gettysburg Address

-## Comparing translation of the Bible
+- Comparing translation of the Bible